Top

 2. Legal Compliance & Avoiding Penalties

-Filing an ITR ensures compliance with tax laws and helps avoid penalties for non-filing.
-Failure to file a return on time can lead to fines and legal consequences.
+Filing an ITR ensures compliance with tax laws and helps avoid penalties under Section 234F of the Income Tax Act.
+Failure to file on time attracts a late fee of:

 3. Claiming Income Tax Refunds